-Chemical inactivation of microbiological contamination in natural or untreated water is usually one of the final steps to reduce pathogenic microorganisms in drinking water.
-Combinations of water purification steps (oxidation, coagulation, settling, disinfection, filtration) cause (drinking) water to be safe after production.
-As an extra measure many countries apply a second disinfection step at the end of the water purification process, in order to protect the water from microbiological contamination in the water distribution system.
-Usually one uses a different kind of disinfectant from the one earlier in the process, during this disinfection process.
-The secondary disinfection makes sure that bacteria will not multiply in the water during distribution.
-Bacteria can remain in the water after the first disinfection step or can end up in the water during backflushing of contaminated water (which can contain groundwater bacteria as a result of cracks in the plumbing).Disinfection mechanism
+Usually, the final steps in reducing pathogenic microorganisms from drinking water lying with chemical inactivation of microbiological contamination in untreated or natural water.
+Drinking water is made safe after production by combinations of water purification steps (oxidation, coagulation, settling, disinfection, filtration).
+In several countries, the second layer of disinfection during the ends of the water purification processes is applied as an extra measure for protecting the water from microbiological contamination in the water distribution system.
+During this disinfection process, usually, a different kind of disinfectant from the one earlier in the process is used. it is ensured by the secondary disinfection that bacteria will not multiply in the water during distribution.
+Even after the first disinfection step, bacteria can remain in the water or can end up in the water during the backflushing of contaminated water (which can contain groundwater bacteria as a result of cracks in the plumbing).Disinfection mechanism

 Commonly because of cell wall corrosion in the cells of microorganisms, Disinfection commonly takes place, or changes in cell permeability, protoplasm, or enzyme activity (because of a structural change in enzymes).
 Microorganisms are caused to no longer be able to multiply by these disturbances in cell activity.
 This will cause the microorganisms to die out.
 Oxidizing disinfectants also demolish organic matter in the water, causing a lack of nutrients.